News | Sign Up | A LEVER FOR SCALE

 State General Fund Appropriations: Growing

-In March of 2024, New Mexico’s governor signed the state budget for fiscal 2025.
-The budget totals $10.2 billion in recurring general fund spending, a 6.8 percent increase over fiscal 2024 levels.
-The legislature also passed $1.25 billion in nonrecurring spending including funding for public infrastructure, road projects, and rural hospital expansions.
-Additionally, the budget includes $838 million in transfers to the newly created government results and opportunity expendable trust and its program fund for multiyear appropriations to pilot a range of initiatives.
-The enacted budget is based on recurring general fund revenues of $12.8 billion in fiscal 2025, reflecting annual growth of 0.6 percent.
-The state’s general fund reserves are estimated at $3.3 billion, which is 32.2 percent of recurring expenditures and includes $2.3 billion in the Tax Stabilization Reserve Fund which is the state’s rainy-day fund.3
+In April of 2025, New Mexico’s governor signed the state budget for fiscal 2026.
+The budget totals $10.84 billion in recurring general fund spending, a 5.9 percent increase over fiscal 2025 levels.
+The legislature also passed $2.8 billion in nonrecurring spending and fund transfers including funding for supplemental appropriations, information technology, and transportation projects.
+The fund transfers include transfers to the government results and opportunity expendable trust and its program fund for multiyear appropriations to pilot a range of initiatives.
+The enacted budget is based on recurring general fund revenues of $13.63 billion in fiscal 2026, an increase of 2.7 percent from fiscal 2025.
+The state’s general fund reserves are estimated at $3.5 billion, which is 32.3 percent of recurring expenditures and includes $2.3 billion in the Tax Stabilization Reserve Fund, which is the state’s rainy-day fund.3

 Largest Revenue Sources (After Federal Transfers):4